kenstratton/cs162_project3/README.md

             GAME_POINT += 1

 ## ▼ Tests
-Some tests have been set for checking initial properties for instances from each class and thier methods.
+Some tests have been set up for checking initial properties for instances from each class and thier methods.
 In tetsting methtodology, pytest helps test above things using **assert** statement that evaluates validity of conditional statements.

 ## ▼ Contribution